 You can begin your container garden with either seeds or small “starter” plants.
 Each has its advantages and disadvantages.
 Some plants are best started with seeds, while others are more difficult to germinate, making starter plants the easier choice.

 The biggest advantages of starting with seeds are price and variety.
 If you visit a garden store looking for starter plants, you’ll be limited by what the store has available.
 But you can buy seeds – especially if you order them from an online store – for any plant in any variety imaginable, including any heirloom variety.
 The possibilities are virtually limitless.

 In addition, most seed packets contain at least 20 seeds, and many contain hundreds.
 For the price, you can get far more plants from a seed packet than one or two starter plants, which could mean potentially higher yields.

 And you don’t need to use up all your seeds at once.
-According to the Pacific Northwest Extension, many seeds can last anywhere from one to five years if properly stored in a cool, dry place.
+According to the University of California, many seeds can last anywhere from one to five years if properly stored in a cool, dry place.
 So buying one packet of seeds and using them over multiple seasons can be an effective way to save money.
 You can also participate in a seed exchange in your community as a way to experiment with a wider variety of plants without spending anything extra.